Home>Get started>International Students>Apply for a visa and residence permit

 Before you leave: apply for a visa

-Citizens of European Union countries do not need a visa to study in France.
+Citizens of European Union countries, the European Economic Area or Switzerland do not need a visa to study in France.

-Since the 1st January 2021, British citizens must apply for a visa to study in France.
+From the 1st of January 2021, British citizens must apply for a visa to study in France.

 Our advice:

-• Check if your home country is concerned by the Centre for Studies in France (CEF) procedure and if so, apply through the Campus France website
+• Check if your home country is concerned by the Study in France (EEF, Etudes en France) procedure and if so, apply through the Campus France website

-• Have a look at the France visas website to see in which consulate you should sublit your visa application
+• Have a look at the France visas website to see in which consulate you should submit your visa application

 • Make sure that you make an appointment as soon as you have received confirmation of your admission to Sciences Po.

-• Once you receive your visa, check the exact wording as indicated in the remarks section of your visa (PDF, 88 ko)
+• Once you receive your visa, check the wording (student visa) as indicated in the remarks section of your visa (PDF, 88 ko)

 If your program includes a compulsory mobility within the European Union, you will need to present to the consulate a certificate from the university allowing you to obtain a student mobility visa.
 You will then be able to apply for a multi-year residence permit “student - mobility program.”